 Areas of special interest.
 For each semester hour of credit earned, one lecture hour a week for one semester.
 May be repeated for credit when the topics vary.
+Offered on the letter-grade basis only.
 Prerequisite: Graduate standing; some topics also require consent of instructor.